-The extended sized kayaks are faster because of the smaller bow-wave created at the bow of the kayak.
+The extended-sized kayaks are faster because of the smaller bow wave created at the kayak’s bow.
 The bow is farther away in these extended boats making it easier for the kayak to overtake the wave when it hits.
 This is referred to as the “hull speed.”

-If you happen to be on the taller side, your best bet is to find a 10ft to 12ft long recreational kayak.
-Or if you’re interested in the sea and touring kayaks, a tall person may find the 14ft to 16ft paddlers more comfortable.
+If you are on the taller side, your best bet is to find a 10- to 12ft long recreational kayak.
+Or if you’re interested in the sea and touring kayaks, a tall person may find the 14 to 16ft kayaks more comfortable.

 Different activities require different sizes of kayaks; it’s not all about your height and weight.
 For example, you don’t want to take a long sea or touring kayak down a raging whitewater river.
 Whitewater requires a smaller, much more agile boat.

-If you have the opportunity to test a kayak before you buy, that is ideal.
+If you can test a kayak before you buy, that is ideal.
 You may want to rent a kayak and try different sizes before you take the plunge.

-Knowing what you plan to use your kayak for is a huge help in making your decision and sitting in different models to see what feels most comfortable.
+Knowing what you plan to use your kayak for is a huge help in deciding and sitting in different models to see what feels most comfortable.

 Remember to be safe.
 Wear the proper protective gear and life vests, and always check your local weather before going out on the water.
 Another safety precaution is always having another paddler with you on the water.
 Have fun, and stay safe!